calekochenour/jupyter-book-env/README.md

 ### `environment.yml`

-Contains all information to create the Conda environment required to create content with Jupyter Book.
+Contains information to set up the Conda environment to create computational publications with Jupyter Book.